configcat/docs/website/docs/glossary/beta-testing.md

 ---
 id: beta-testing
-title: Beta Testing in Software Development - Navigating the Road to Market Readiness
+title: Beta Testing - Navigating the Road to Market Readiness
 description: Explore the pivotal role of beta testing in software development and understand how it shapes software for better user experiences and market success.
 ---